space-sh/docker/doc/examples.md

 # Docker Module

 The Space.sh Docker module is an interface to the Docker Engine command line tool.
-By having an interface to the Docker engine we can apply the Space.sh Shell power to it.
+By having an interface to the Docker engine we can apply the Space.sh power to it.

 ## Simple usage